lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 However, as PROVISION_EN only gates functional access and not DFT access, it is still possible for a malicious agent to bypass this protection by abusing scan shift/capture mechanics.

 Note also, PROVISION_EN is a blanket control over all provision related collateral.
-Each collateral contains more specific OTP / Flash / Software based decoding that further limits accessibility.
+Each collateral contains more specific OTP / flash / Software based decoding that further limits accessibility.
-See the Flash and OTP sections for more details.
+See the flash and OTP sections for more details.

 ### KEY_MANAGER_EN